decentLand/Decentland-Directory/docs/contracts.md

 <h2>Switching</h2>

 The user can hold as much as he wants (under the protocol rules) different type of tokens in his wallet.
 However, he/she has to choose a `currentUsername` or the displaying username.
-So when a user wants to update his username, he has to "switch" from his available tokens
+So when a user wants to update his username, he has to "switch" from his available tokens.

+# DIPD
+DAOs Improvement Proposals Discussion documentation is available on https://github.com/decentLand/DIPD#readme

+# Profile Actions
+ProfileActions SW contract holds the functionality to do the profile's action provided in the most of social networks.

+The contract provides: follow, unfollow, block, unblock, and Friendzone.
+Most of the listed actions are known for their use-case, but `Friendzone` is decentland developed and one of its key features

+<h2>Friendzone</h2>
+When two users are following each others, they will be considered "frienzoned" when each user, A and B, and the other to his/her `Friendzone`.
+Therefore, when both users are frienzoned, they will be incentivized, each, by the others likes fees. (e.g. when user C likes user A post, the user B will get a % from the fees sent to user A -- and vice-versa)